Karvel/analogjs-blog/src/content/posts/exploring-custom-form-validators-in-angular.md

 This custom password validator checks for the same four requirements that I listed separately with the built-in validators.
 If I know that I will want to always check for those four requirements, it is nice to have them collected in a single method.

-I like putting a amount of logic to handle if the field is required or not here (as seen with `if (!control.value)`) so I don’t need to bind multiple validators to a single control, but that’s personal preference.
+I like putting specific logic to handle if the field is required or not here (as seen with `if (!control.value)`) so I don’t need to bind multiple validators to a single control, but that’s personal preference.
 I moved the regular expressions to a constants file and named them since I can find them hard to read.
 The default behavior is that form validators update whenever a user changes a value on the form.
 However, it is possible to do something like add a debounce to tweak how often it fires.

 ## Using the Validator